Cardcaptor Sakura: The Movie: Media releases

 Cardcaptor Sakura: The Movie was released on VHS, LD and DVD in Japan by Bandai Visual on February 25, 2000.
 The film was re-released on November 25, 2000 on VHS, May 25, 2007 on DVD in a two-disc set with Cardcaptor Sakura Movie 2: The Sealed Card, and on December 22, 2009 on DVD.
-Nelvana released an English dubbed version of the film with Voicebox productions retaining the same name and story changes as its main Cardcaptors dub, although it was dubbed visually uncut and released in both edited and uncut editions.
+Nelvana confirmed plans to release a Cardcaptors film on their website in December 2000, and followed up with a press release saying it was planned for Q4 2001.
+The company ultimately released an English dubbed version of this film with Voicebox productions retaining the same name and story changes as its main Cardcaptors dub, although it was dubbed visually uncut and released in both edited and uncut editions.
 This version first aired on Teletoon in its native Canada on April 6, 2002.
 As with the television series, Pioneer Entertainment also released the film on home video with the original Japanese audio and English subtitles.
 Both the edited and unedited versions were released on VHS and DVD on March 26, 2002.
 Discotek Media released the film on Blu-ray Disc and DVD on September 30, 2014 in North America.
 The film was screened in theaters again on January 21, 2017 in Japan to celebrate the 20th anniversary of the manga.

 The theme song for the film is "Tōi Kono Machi de" (遠いこの街で) by Naomi Kaitani.
 The single containing the song was released on August 11, 1999 by Victor Entertainment.
 The film's original soundtrack was released on August 25, 1999 by Victor Entertainment containing one disc and 30 tracks.